-Prior to private practice, Michael served as vice president for law at GPU Service, Inc. and for its energy company affiliates — Jersey Central Power & Light Company, Metropolitan Edison Company, and Pennsylvania Electric Company before GPU Service, Inc. merged with FirstEnergy Corp.
+Prior to private practice, Michael served as vice president-law at GPU Service, Inc. and for its energy company affiliates — Jersey Central Power & Light Company, Metropolitan Edison Company, and Pennsylvania Electric Company before GPU Service, Inc. merged with FirstEnergy Corp.
 In that capacity, he served as the chief legal officer leading the Legal and Claims Departments of those companies.
 His 18-year tenure as an in-house attorney, assistant general counsel, and vice president of law encompassed a period of major state and federal regulatory and industry-related policy changes and initiatives, including electric industry restructuring, generation divestiture, and Public Utility Holding Company Act repeal initiatives, with which Michael was involved in various advising and management capacities.

 Michael is a former member of the Edison Electric Institute's Legal Committee, the American Corporate Counsel Association, the American Bar Association, and a current member of the New Jersey Bar Association and the Public Utility Law Section thereof.
 He has participated in the Aspen Institute's Energy Policy Forum.
 Michael was also a former member and past chairperson of the Legal Advisory Committee of Nuclear Electric Insurance, Ltd., and the former editor of the Berks County Law Journal.
 He has participated in a variety of executive management programs and has written and presented on a variety of energy and other issues.
 He has been published in Pratt’s Energy Law Report (2021).
-In addition, Michael has been ranked by Chambers & Partners USA in 2021, and has also been elected to Best Lawyers in America, Energy Law, since 2016.
+In addition, Michael was ranked by Chambers & Partners USA in 2021 and 2022.

 Michael earned his bachelor’s degree from Cathedral College.
 Michael earned his M.Ed. from the University of Pittsburgh School of Education and his law degree from the University of Pittsburgh School of Law.